Secret behind kickflip - Flick explained from a scientific point of view

 How should you flick in a Kickflip?

-Are you having hard time flipping your board even when you think you are flicking as hard as possible?
-What if flicking too hard slows the flip?
-Let's scientifically break it down using 3D models.
+Are you struggling to make the board rotate even though you believe you are flicking as hard as you can?
+What if excessive force is actually slowing the flip?
+In this article, we will examine the mechanics scientifically using 3D models.

 Summary